npumaster/minerva/README.md

 ## What is Minerva?

-Kubo was the first IPFS implementation and is the most widely used one today.
+Minerva was the first IPFS implementation and is the most widely used one today.
 Implementing the *Interplanetary Filesystem* - the Web3 standard for content-addressing, interoperable with HTTP.
 Thus powered by IPLD's data models and the libp2p for network communication.
 Kubo is written in Go.

 Featureset
 - Runs an IPFS-Node as a network service